dheerajpatta/CS410-Project/README.md

 # Team 47: Yelp Rating Analysis
-Paul Moreno and Ilean Monterrubio Jr *separate paragraph* This project is the University of Illinois Urbana-Champaign CS 410 Text Informations Systems class.
+Paul Moreno and Ilean Monterrubio Jr

+This project is the University of Illinois Urbana-Champaign CS 410 Text Informations Systems class.

 ## Abstract